UK: Theresa May protest song ‘liar liar’ hits No 1 on iTunes

 The song was released on Friday, but an earlier version of the song released in 2010 in response to the coalition government reached number 1 in the UK reggae chart and number 89 in the official charts.

-Posted by Ian Greenhalgh on May 31, 2017, With 3281 Reads Filed under World.
+Posted by Ian Greenhalgh on May 31, 2017, With 3298 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.